F22

 Possible Causes

-System water pressure below minimum, Leak in heating circuit, Faulty pressure sensor, Recently bled radiators without repressurising
+System water pressure below minimum, Leak in the heating circuit, Faulty pressure sensor, Recently bled radiators without repressurising

 How to Fix / Troubleshooting